Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference

 where $S_\mathrm{V}$ is the bulk symmetry energy, $L$ refers to the slope of the symmetry energy slope, and $K_{sym}$ to the curvature of the symmetry energy.

-It has long been recognized that neutron skin thicknesses of neutron-rich nuclei are primarily determined by $S(n)$.
-The strong correlation between $L$ and the neutron skin thickeness has been extensively studied using Skyrme and RMF models of nuclei \cite{horowitz2001parity, Reed2021}.
+Neutron skin thicknesses of neutron-rich nuclei are primarily determined by $S(n)$~\cite{Steiner05ia}.
+The strong correlation between $L$ and the neutron skin thickness has been extensively studied using Skyrme and RMF models of nuclei \cite{horowitz2001parity, Reed2021}.
 The neutron skin can also be understood using a simple droplet model in terms of the competition between the bulk symmetry term $S_\mathrm{V} \cdot I$ and the surface term $\Delta R_{np} \cdot Q$~ \cite{Myers:1980iht, Centelles:2008vu, Warda2009}.
 Here, $I = (N - Z)/A$ with $N$ and $Z$ being the neutron and proton numbers in a nucleus and $A$ their sum, $\Delta R_{np}$ is the neutron-proton radius difference, and $Q$ is the surface stiffness parameter.
 The first of these competing terms is closely related to the properties of bulk matter in the central regions of nuclei and the second relates also to the spin-orbit interaction.

-It is not certain that the aforementioned models and approximations work equivalently well to explain the neutron skin thicknesses of all light-to-heavy nuclei.
-Given the possible sensitivity of neutron skin thickness to both $S_\mathrm{V}$ and $L$ (as suggested by previous works) and the weak correlation between them observed in both RMF and Skyrme models, in this work we study the dependence of $\Delta F^{\mathrm{Ca}48}$ and $\Delta F^{\mathrm{Pb}208}$ on $S_\mathrm{V}$ and $L$ by extensively surveying the parameter space of both RMF and Skyrme models.
-Comparing to previous work studying the information content of PREX and CREX \cite{reinhard2022combined,Zhang2022,salinas2023bayesian}, we apply minimum constraints that are sensitive to isovector interactions except for the PREX and CREX data.
-This ``minimum setting" allows us to characterize the isospin-dependent features of nuclear models mainly informed by PREX and CREX data, rather than the existing extensive measurements of charge radii, binding energy and electric dipole polarizability of finite nuclei.